 The group’s first income generating activity is sisal basket weaving.
 With support from the Elephants and Bees Project, the women make their traditional Taita baskets unique only to this region and sell the baskets to Hadithi, a local organization supporting women’s enterprises.

 Basket weaving not only serves to increase their household’s income but also provides a comfortable social setting where the women can bond and share their experiences and challenges.

 The typical weekly meeting always includes a lot of laughter and some singing as the women are working on intertwining their colourful sisal strands, carefully interweaving the strands on their laps, as a beautiful basket is taking form.
 During these meetings, they learn from each other.
 You will occasionally find a group of women gathered around one person eagerly showing a new technique she has figured out.
 Often, they talk about the social issues within the community and try to find solutions for them.
 This sisterhood is the backbone of the community because as the women develop and becoming more economically empowered, their families and the community as a whole also develops.
 We are thrilled to have received some funding in late 2019 to start construction on a Women’s Enterprise Centre for this proactive group of women and this is now up and running and home to a wonderful array of bio-enterprise projects.
-Please do consider a donation if you would like to support this wonderful project!
+Please do consider a donation if you would also like to support this wonderful and growing project!